Miguel Ángel Muñoz

 Miguel Ángel Muñoz Blanco (born 4 July 1983) is a Spanish actor and singer.

 Career

 Muñoz began his career as an actor at the age of eleven in the film El Palomo cojo (1995), followed by many television appearances.
-From 1997-98, he was a regular on the soap opera Al salir de clase, played a recurring character from 2000-02 on the series Compañeros, and dubbed the voice of Sinbad in the Spanish version of the 2003 American animated adventure film Sinbad: Legend of the Seven Seas.
+From 1997 to 1998, he was a regular on the soap opera Al salir de clase, played a recurring character from 2000 to 2002 on the series Compañeros, and dubbed the voice of Sinbad in the Spanish version of the 2003 American animated adventure film Sinbad: Legend of the Seven Seas.